Plano Senior High School: Campus

 Due to high population growth rates in Plano, Plano East Senior High School opened to juniors in 1981 to alleviate overcrowding.
 And in 1999, Plano West Senior High School opened to juniors for the same purpose.

 Plano Senior High students currently feed from Vines and Clark High Schools.
 In 2002, Plano completed an $18 million renovation, making ADA compliance upgrades, and renovations to the science department, HVAC, fire sprinkler, and security systems, and site lighting.
+Renovation work which took place between 2010 and 2011 focused on updating fine arts spaces and adding new science classrooms.

+The campus is slated to receive major renovations and additions as part of Plano ISD's 2022 bond program.
+Planned changes include a new cafeteria, library, and front entrance, with expected completion in 2028.
+The school's new baseball and softball complex is currently under construction and is expected to be completed in May 2025.

 Demographics

 In the 2012–2013 school year, the demographic breakdown of the 2,627 students enrolled, was: